Kolmogorov-Smirnov Test

 related keyword: Order Statistics

 The steps of the cumulative fraction plot look strange to our eyes: we are used to seeing continuous curves.
 Of course the steps are exactly correct: just above a data-point there is one more included data-point and hence a bit more cumulative fraction then just below a data-point.
 We seek something quite similar to cumulative fraction, but without the odd steps.
 Percentile is a very similar idea to cumulative fraction.
-If we have a dataset with five data-points: {-0.45, 1.11, 0.48, -0.82, -1.26}
+If we have a dataset with five data-points: {-0.45, 1.11, 0.48, -0.82, -1.26}we can sort this data from smallest to largest:

 { -1.26, -0.82, -0.45, 0.48, 1.11 }